mathieuvachon2/networking-site/README.md

 REST API server with Node.js and hosted on the Cloud using Firebase.

-To Sign Up, use any email (does not have to be a valid existing email, so test@email.com would work).
+To Sign Up, use any email (does not have to be a valid existing email, so test@email.com would work), and any password longer than 4 characters.

 Use the following Firebase Link to access the Social Media Website: https://socialmediaapp-c10ad.firebaseapp.com/